Josh-Powlison/showpony/readme.md

 * Audio
 * Straight HTML files

-Although in the words are also:
+Although in the works are also:

 * Visual Novels
 * Kinetic Novels